squaremo/squaremo.github.io/_posts/2013-11-12-amqp-codec-in-js.markdown

 per method or header, the encoded values of which are simply concatenated.

-Since I have all the method and header definitions in a JSON file, I can mechanically generate encoding and decoding procedures for them.
+Since I have all the method and header definitions in a [JSON file][amqp-json], I can mechanically generate encoding and decoding procedures for them.
 I could hand-code them, but there are quite a few methods and it would take a long and boring time, and I doubt there are any benefits to doing so, optimisation- or other-wise.

 The definitions look like this: